 The wait states, also called dummy cycles, are appended after the address bits and mode bits (if applicable).
-The number of wait state cycles are programmable through "Configuration Register 1 (CR1)" on page 20 and "Configuration Register 2 (CR2)" on page 24 for both memory and registers reads respectively.
+The number of wait state cycles are programmable through Configuration Register 1 (CR1) and Configuration Register 2 (CR2) for both memory and registers reads respectively.
 A valid data is driven on the output bus only after specific number of dummy cycles are elapsed following memory and register read commands that support wait state.
 A dummy cycle is a full clock cycle irrespective of the SPI modes and data rates (SDR or DDR).
 The status of I/Os are don't care during dummy cycle.